 - 1 tablespoon powdered sugar (optional)

 - 5 firm d’Anjou pears, peeled, cored and sliced thinly

 - ½ cup (90g) brown sugar

 - ⅛ tsp ground nutmeg

 - 3 tbsp tapioca starch

-You can’t tell it is gluten-free.
-The pastry was rich and flaky and the filling, moist and gooey…very delicious indeed!
+You can’t tell the dough is gluten-free.
+The pastry was fragrant and flaky and the filling, moist and gooey…very delicious indeed!